 Equipment

-- 9x13 baking dish or baking dish
+- 1 9x13 inch baking dish or quarter sheet pan

 Ingredients